-Each year we demonstrate our public commitment to the communities where apparel production occurs - and to Greenpeace – by reporting in detail on our progress in this report.
+Each year we demonstrate our public commitment to the communities where our apparel is produced – and to Greenpeace – by reporting our progress in this detailed report.
 Along with a full explanation of our chemicals management approach and the progress we make, we also present the challenges we face.
-Year-on-year performance data is available on the chemical audits and regular wastewater testing we carry out as part of our Sustainable Chemicals Management (SCM) programme.
+Year-on-year performance data is also available on the chemical audits and regular wastewater testing we carry out as part of our Sustainable Chemicals Management (SCM) programme.

-We train our suppliers to understand why chemical management matters and what it involves, and to develop the infrastructure they will need to reduce their impact.
+We train our suppliers to understand why chemical management matters and what it involves, and to develop the infrastructure they need to reduce their impact.
 This capacity building covers many different areas, but includes training about which chemicals to use, how to select better alternatives and how to safely manage chemicals in their operations.

 By using our global size and scale to deliver results in these six areas, our company is going beyond compliance.
 Ultimately, we are seeking to normalise good practice at C&A suppliers’ factories and across the rest of the industry.

 C&A engages with industry stakeholders such as the Institute of Public and Environmental Affairs (IPE).
 As part of this engagement, C&A is regularly screening our supply chain for environmental violations listed on the IPE website and working jointly to drive remediation across our supply chain in China.